In autosomal DNA testing, you’ll see the terms centiMorgans, represented as cMs and SNPs, which stands for single nucleotide polymorphism, combined.

 Your personal goals have a lot to do with the thresholds you’ll want to select.

-Your match to a second cousin, for example, will have a significant amount of shared DNA and second cousins share common great-grandparents – 2 of 8 people in that generation on your tree – so relatively easy to identity – as these things go.
+Your match to a second cousin, for example, will have a significant amount of shared DNA, and second cousins share common great-grandparents – 2 of 8 people in that generation on your tree – so relatively easy to identify – as these things go.

 A pedigree chart of my family members fitting those categories is shown below, plus the actual amount of shared cMs of DNA to the right.

-The chart below shows my DNA matches to my first cousin once removed, Cheryl.
+The chart below shows my DNA matches to my first-cousin-once-removed (1C1R), Cheryl.

 Since we do match at Family Tree DNA above the match threshold, I can view all of my matching segments to Cheryl down to 1cM and 500 SNPs.